Fertility & Perinatal Mental Health

 people are told.

-Perinatal mental health concerns — anxiety, depression, OCD, and PTSD — can emerge during pregnancy or in the postpartum period.
+Perinatal mental health concerns, including anxiety, depression, OCD, and PTSD, can emerge during pregnancy or in the postpartum period.
 They are among the most common complications of childbearing, and among the most underdiagnosed and undertreated.
 Screening exists, but follow-through on adequate support is inconsistent at best.

 During pregnancy

 Anxiety during pregnancy is more common than prenatal depression and often goes unaddressed.
-Worry about the health of the pregnancy, intrusive thoughts, and fear about labour and delivery can significantly affect quality of life and are worth treating — not just tolerating.
+Worry about the health of the pregnancy, intrusive thoughts, and fear about labour and delivery can significantly affect quality of life and are worth treating rather than simply tolerating.

-Pregnancy following loss carries its own particular psychological profile — a kind of anxious vigilance that is entirely understandable and still worth support.
+Pregnancy following loss carries its own particular psychological profile, a kind of anxious vigilance that is entirely understandable and still worth addressing with proper support.

 After birth

 Postpartum depression and anxiety look different from person to person.
-They don't always look like crying or sadness — they can look like numbness, irritability, rage, hypervigilance, intrusive thoughts, or a profound sense of disconnection from your baby or yourself.
+They don't always present as crying or sadness; they can look like numbness, irritability, rage, hypervigilance, intrusive thoughts, or a profound sense of disconnection from your baby or yourself.

 Birth trauma is also real and underacknowledged.
 A difficult delivery, an emergency, or an experience that felt out of your control can leave a neurological imprint that doesn't resolve on its own.
 EMDR and ART are particularly effective for birth-related trauma.